gutiluis/Time-tracker/readme.md

 Utilities:
 - Start tracking time we're spending on project for a client (which is reflected in the CSV)
 - Stop tracking time on a project we're currently working on (also reflected in the CSV)
-- Calculate the total times we've spent on a client by entering their ID when prompted
+- Calculate the total times spent per client by entering their ID when prompted
-  - And we can choose to see data from a specific date range
+  - choose a specific date range
   - Or within the X number of days
-  - Or simply retrieve all the data we have from that client
+  - Or simply retrieve all the data from that client

 ### Getting started:
 1. Create a virtual environment for this project
-2. Install `dateutil`
+2. Install dateutil

 ### Extra challenges
 - Create a helper function that returns "now" as a datetime string.
 Both `start_tracking()` and `stop_tracking()` can use this